What's so important about Colostrum?

 Alternatively, you can express colostrum at the hospital and feed your baby with a fresh supply.
 This will help to keep your milk supply coming and will make it easier to breastfeed your baby later on.

-Alternatives to colostrum
+Alternatives to Colostrum

 For mothers who can’t breastfeed at all, there are alternatives to colostrum that will set your baby up for a good start.
 The most common supplements are made from cow’s colostrum.
 Bovine colostrum often comes in a powdered form, that can be mixed up and bottle-fed so your tiny bubba is fighting fit for the life ahead of them.